girishdhegde/fire-detection/README.md

 We have used freely available **Heroku** platform for deploying our model on server.
 It only provides memory of **512 MB** which is little bit less in perspective of **Deep Learning** Models and no **GPU**(Neccessary for high **speed** inference and low memory **Float16** support).
 Finally still we are able to run it in Heroku with some **optimization** and bare minimal UI.

 As a consequence Our Server can handle only **Single Request** at a time and  takes about **2 - 5** seconds per image inference.
 If server shows some error wait 5seconds and re-upload the file.
-Sorry for the Inconvinience :(.
+Sorry for the Inconvinience :( Heroku sucks

 Here's the link to Website: